-In January 2023, pursuant to the SPA (see Note 8), as amended, investors agreed to purchase Unsecured Convertible Promissory Notes (the "Second Closing Notes") in the aggregate of \$636,000 in exchange for cash proceeds of \$530,000, net of original issue discount (OID) of \$106,000.
-The notes are unsecured, bear interest at a rate of 10% per annum, mature January 6, 2024 (which was subsequently extended to March 15, 2024), and are convertible into shares of the Company's common stock with a conversion price of \$9.14 per share.
+In January 2023, the Company issued Unsecured Convertible Promissory Notes (the "Second Closing Notes") in the aggregate of \$36,000 in exchange for cash proceeds of \$530,000, net of original issue discount (OID) of \$106,000.
+The notes are unsecured, bear interest at a rate of 10% per annum, matures on June 30, 2024, as amended, and are convertible into shares of the Company's common stock with a conversion price of \$9.14 per share.

-In connection with the issuance of the Second Closing Notes, the Company granted the Second Closing Notes noteholders (i)127,968 warrants to purchase shares of common stock.
+In connection with the issuance of the Second Closing Notes, the Company granted the Second Closing Notes noteholders127,968 warrants to purchase shares of common stock and 9,598 shares of common stock.
 The warrants are fully vested, exercisable at \$9.94 per share and expire in 5 years.
-The Company determined the relative fair value of the warrants to be \$256,000 using the Black Scholes option pricing model; and (ii)9,598 shares of common stock with a relative fair value of \$26,000.
-The Company also issued 6,565 warrants to purchase shares of the Company's common stock to the placement agent who assisted in the Second Closing offering.
+The Company determined the relative fair value of the 9,598 shares of common stock to be \$26,000.
+The Company also issued 6,565 placement agent warrants to purchase shares of the Company's common stock.
 The placement agent warrants are fully vested, exercisable at \$10.06 per share and will expire in 5 years.
-The Company determined the relative fair value of the placement agent warrants to be \$3,000 using the Black Scholes option pricing model.
+The Company determined the relative fair value of the 9,13,000.
 Furthermore, the Company also incurred direct legal and professional fees of \$31,000 as part of this offering.